vinirll/simple-slack-notification/README.md

-# Wrapper for Slack Notification
+# A lightweight wrapper for Slack Notification

 ##### Required: